active-group/reacl/doc/intro.md

 into the web page, and just before it is removed from it again.
-Although the toplevel component of your application might never be removed, it is important for reusable classes to cleanup things like a timer, because after a component is removed, no messages may be sent to it anymore.
+Although the toplevel component of your application might never be removed, it is important for reusable classes to cleanup things like a timer, because after a component is removed, no messages must be sent to it anymore.

 To do that properly, we store the id returned by `setInterval` in the